Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Automatically nightcore songs and post them as YouTube compilations
 - An audio recorder where you can tap to add a flag at any time -- you can attach a note if you want, but the purpose is that later you can quickly skip to that time and know something important is there.
   - Can do this for a timer app/song player also, not just an audio recorder.
+- Kaggle for music production -- the site provides samples and teaches the general structure to layer them, then has a periodic competition to layer them to create the best beat [Note: Kenny Beats runs a similar competition but without the lessons].
+- A plugin that just takes a piano melody and adds corresopnding drums and reverb and a beat and a chorus and everything just off those notes (like the [harmony7](https://mitadmissions.org/blogs/entry/we-made-a-website/) MIT web.lab app).
+- Scrape a karaoke or music video from YouTube, matches the pitch to notes (FFT?), then makes bars at those pitches for you to hit, and overlays your current singing on top of it.
+Allows you to quickly train pitch like Yousician or Riyaz, but for any song.
+Can be used for live singing, singing covers at home, or singing lessons.
+- Website that takes a movie name, looks up sound track, and converts to a Spotify playlist automatically.
+- Little dancer: Use echo nest labs and FFT to sync a bunch of clips to a specific BPM or sequence of beats.
+Using some beat detector (likely also FFT), have a mini cheerleader or dancing figure synced to the beat in the bottom corner of your laptop.

 <a name="Health"></a>
 ### Health
+- Sleep tracker app that detects when you fall asleep.
+It then turns off your sleep podcast/asmr and makes sure you get as close to 8 hours as possible, and wakes you up in a light sleep state.
+Note that existing sleep cycle apps force a wakeup time, but time-to-sleep is often so inconsistent that chances are you won't be getting 8 hours.
+- Patient radiology in your own hands: An app that lets you take your physicians radiology image (or a picture of it), generate the hotspots of bilaterally asymmetric places or ML-determined anomalies, then patient can ask them to double check those spots and comment on what it is.
+Inspired since radiologists eyes pause at the place where people have tumors, according to some studies -- being more intentional about this could be pretty innovative.
 - A collection of all large scale health studies for foods, ranked on a single number line of toxicity with error bars.
 Can scrape correlation/p values and error bars directly from papers.
    - Resulting graphic should look like: https://cdn.vox-cdn.com/uploads/chorus_asset/file/3523382/Medical_studies-05.0.png
 - Search portal where you put in a dish and it says what percent of online recipes of that dish have nuts, maybe by country too.
 Done by scraping recipes with country of origin to determine what to avoid when allergic people eat that cuisine, and create an intuition about what allergens and dishes to avoid for a certain culture of restraunt.
-- A chrome extension that goes through an Instacart/Amazon Fresh cart and finds them on an ingredient website and scraps the ingredients, and flags foods with bad ingredients like hydrogenated oils
+- A chrome extension that goes through an Instacart/Amazon Fresh cart and finds them on an ingredient website and scrapes the ingredients, and flags foods with bad ingredients like hydrogenated seed oils
-   - There are a number of pop science-y nutrition authors who would absolutely blast this to thousands of moms on Twitter
+   - There are a number of nutrition authors (even pop-sciencey ones) who would absolutely blast this to thousands of moms on Twitter
 - A spoon/other device that emits sweet odors without having sugar in the food, to inspire kids to eat more of their food without being unhealthy.
   - [This paper](http://scholar.google.com/scholar_lookup?&title=The%20handbook%20of%20multisensory%20processing&pages=69-83&publication_year=2004&author=Stevenson%2CRJ&author=Boakes%2CRA)  says "certain olfactory stimuli, such as vanilla, caramel, or strawberry aromas for those in the west, can also modulate, or perhaps even give rise to, the perception of sweetness in an otherwise tasteless solution puts pressure on the definition of taste. ([source](https://flavourjournal.biomedcentral.com/articles/10.1186/s13411-015-0040-2)) "